Paul Cashmere: Biography

+Personal life

+By 1995 Paul Cashmere was working with his domestic partner Roslyn "Ros" O'Gorman as the in-house photographer for Undercover.
 Cashmere and O'Gorman had two children, Tim Cashmere and Haylee Cashmere.
 Both Tim (music writer, interviewer and photographer) and Haylee (production manager, photographer and music writer) have worked for Undercover and Noise11.
 Ros O'Gorman died on 29 May 2018, of an unspecified cancer, aged 58.